 The only way to meet the customer demands and reduce emissions was to evaluate various forms of pollution control technologies.
-An internal group was formed to explore the various control technologies currently available on the market.
+Anguil’s group of engineering experts convened to explore the various control technologies currently available on the market.
 Consideration was given to equipment/concepts such as:

 - Catalytic Oxidizers

 - Regenerative Thermal/Catalytic Oxidizers

 - Emissions Concentrator Coupled with a Regenerative Thermal Oxidizer

 The company began to work very closely with the sales and engineering team at Anguil and the DNR to establish the best available control technologies to meet the pollution control requirements.
 With some simple calculations, Anguil was able to show how a Regenerative Thermal Oxidizer (RTO) would be the most cost-effective control technology for their current and future process demands.